-According to one study, individuals with severe psychotic disorders are at an increased risk of heavy consumption of alcohol, recreational drugs, marijuana, and nicotine.
-Another study from the National Institute on Alcohol Abuse and Alcoholism found that 56% of those with bipolar disorder had an SUD.
+According to one study, individuals with severe psychotic disorders are at an increased risk of heavy alcohol consumption, recreational drugs, marijuana, and nicotine.
+Another study from the National Institute on Alcohol Abuse and Alcoholism found that 56% of those with bipolar disorder had a SUD.
 It also calculated that a mood disorder such as depression increases the odds of SUD by up to 10%.

 Based on this evidence, there is a correlation between SUD and mental illness.
 However, correlation does not necessarily equal causation.

-There are at least three possible reasons for the high rate of co-occurring substance abuse and mental health disorders:
+There are at least three possible reasons for the high rate of co-occurring substance use disorder and mental health disorders:

 Self-Medication for Mental Illness

-The National Comorbidity Study found that most of the individuals who reported both an SUD and mental illness at some point in their lives said the mental health issue came first.
-One reason that mental illness may lead to substance abuse, if not exactly cause it, may be the self-medication hypothesis.
+The National Comorbidity Study found that most of the individuals who reported both a SUD and mental illness at some point in their lives said the mental health issue came first.
+One reason that mental illness may lead to substance use disorder, if not exactly cause it, maybe the self-medication hypothesis.

 Individuals with mental health issues may realize something is wrong, maybe subconsciously.
 At least some may use alcohol, drugs, or other substances to self-medicate the symptoms of the mental illness.
 They may not realize why they are doing it, but they are trying to control it, mask it, or just distract themselves from facing it.

-It is a fallible solution that may actually make the mental illness worse and add an SUD.
+It is a fallible solution that may actually make the mental illness worse and add a SUD.